 I hope so.

 This is why I believe I have AS.
-And this is why I'm proud.
+And this is why I'm okay with it.

 For the people who know me and were friends with me when I was younger, I'd like to know what oddities you remember.
 Don't be afraid of offending me.
 My childhood has made me strong.